 Bearding (as the hipster lumbersexuals call it) is a passion of mine.
 Well, passion is a strong word.
 I enjoy it.
 My beard is thick, coarse, and glorious.
 I avoid shaving like the plague.

 And I gladly did it because of the four ladies in my house.
 If shaving my beard is necessary to keep me healthy, I’ll do it.
-Thank God I don’t have to do so again for the foreseeable future.
+I even spent time to learn how to shave with style using Chanel products to make it a more enjoyable experience.
+However, I thank God I don’t have to do so again for the foreseeable future.

 Dads, we need to do a better job of taking care of ourselves.
 Whether it’s losing that gut (I’m down four pounds since the first of the year), eating healthier, checking the family jewels every month, or getting a colonoscopy, we need to do what we can to make sure we’ll be here for our families.
 For me, it means swallowing a small fortune every day in pills to keep my kidney in my body, drowning myself in sunscreen, running, and going to the gym, Yeah, I hate all of these things.
 But my love for my family far exceeds my dislike for my health routine.
 Can you say the same?

 Fortunately, the medically induced sunburns are done for now.
 Time to take a permanent vacation from razors… for now.